spe-uob/2020-Healthcare-Data-Simulators/Documents/portofolio B/OOSection.md

   1. **Data Transfer Protocols**

-**Message broker technology** is an intermediary computerprogram module that translates a message from the formal messaging protocol of the sender to the formal messaging protocol of the receiver.
+**Message broker technology** (RabbitMQ) is an intermediary computerprogram module that translates a message from the formal messaging protocol of the sender to the formal messaging protocol of the receiver.
 Message brokers are elements in telecommunication or computer networks where software applications communicate by exchanging formally defined messages.

 **HTTPS** is used for secure communication over a computer network, and is widely used on the Internet.
 In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).